bgao-vt/website/content/home/teaching.md

 +++

+Undergraduate-level:
+"Training for Computational Thinking" (Spring 2018, in Chinese) "Embedded Systems" (Fall 2019, in English, at Lancaster University College)
+Graduate-level:
-Undergraduate-level course "Computational Thinking" in Spring 2018 Graduate-level course "Mobile Computing" in Spring 2018
+"Mobile Computing" (Spring 2018, in English)